Hard money is often misunderstood.

 - Finish a project before selling

-- Bridge a gap between financing options
+- Use Bridge Loans to close a gap between financing options

 Hard money helps create breathing room, allowing you to execute your strategy without being forced into rushed decisions.